 Keeping Self Inquiry Simple

-Here is a recent blog post with more simple instructions for self-inquiry:
+Here is a recent blog post with some very simple instructions for self-inquiry for those who like to keep it simple :)

 Self inquiry does not need to be complicated.
 Just simply sense your self and do not worry about inside or outside or going deeper.
 Sense that you exist right now, and then stay with that sense of "I" or "me".
 But do not worry about whether it is the right way of sensing your self.
 Simply sense your self just as you are right now.
 Once you sense your self just as you are right now, simply stay with that sense of your self.
 If a thought or feeling arises, notice who is having the thought or feeling.
 Obviously "I" am having the thought or feeling.
 And so then you just return to staying with that sense of "I"